pizzimenti/arFoundationBox/README.md

 Any console errors are likely due to changes in the AR Foundation framework which can be updated from the Unity Package Mananger in the Window menu.

 ### License

-Copyright (C) Bradley Pizzimenti / Gennaker Systems LLC This software is licensed under the MIT License
+Copyright 2018 Bradley Pizzimenti / Gennaker Systems LLC

+This software is licensed under the MIT License